vakila/automerge.github.io/docs/how-it-works/runtime.md

 2. We iterate through `table[3]` to `table[4]` and append `op 5@actor0` to the `result`.
 Eventually, the `search` function returns `([op 5@actor0], 5)`.

-3. Finally, in the `get` function, we return the `action.value` of `op 5@actor0`, and as a result, we obtain the value of `root.name`, which is "Liangrun Da".
+3. Finally, in the `get` function, we return the `action.value` of `op 5@actor0`, and as a result, we obtain the value of `root.name`, which is "Bob".
 ### put

 ```c